Mtporter97/mtporter97/README.md

       - implementing and maintaining security of Server once operational.
         - ensuring no unauthorized access is permitted.
       - A moderate amount of bulk storage is wanted.
-        - This will be accessible by anyone who can access the server.

-      This project is a backburner project and will be updated every half year. </b>
+      This project is a backburner project and will be updated on a bi-yearly basis.</b>

   - <u>Current Project Stage: Project planning & Scope.</u>